fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 It is what defines the boundaries in your application and allows your code to achieve new levels of complexity.
 Ruby, like many other OO languages, accomplishes this task by creating objects, and exposing interfaces (i.e., methods) to interact with those objects.

+Through the use of _class objects_, we can create _instance variables_ and _instance methods_ that are encapsulated and thus only accessed by either the object’s class or the object itself, but nothing else.
+Through the use of _method access control_, we can even further encapsulate these so that even the object itself does not have access to them.

-Another benefit of creating objects is that they allow the programmer to think on a new level of abstraction (also known as indirection), which allows us to think at a *higher level* instead of implementation details upfront.
+Another benefit of creating objects is that they allow the programmer to think on a new level of abstraction (also known as *indirection*), which allows us to think at a *higher level* instead of implementation details upfront.
 Objects are represented as real-world nouns and can be given methods that describe the behavior the programmer is trying to represent.

 #### Polymorphism
-*Polymorphism* is the ability for different types of data (different objects) to respond to a common interface (common methods).
+*Polymorphism* is the ability for different types of data (_different objects_) to respond to a common interface (_common methods_).
 For instance, if we have a method that expects argument objects that have a `move` method, we can pass it any type of argument (i.e. any type of object as an argument), provided it has a compatible `move` method (common interface).

 The object might represent a human, a cat, a jellyfish, or, conceivably, even a car or train.
 That is, it lets *objects of different types (could be the same or different classes) respond to the same method invocation* - i.e. we have many different objects, but all of them can `move`.
 OOP gives us flexibility in using pre-written code for new purposes.